This page is dedicated to the men and women of The Movement who sacrificed so much in the name of justice and human rights.

 Wyatt Tee Walker

 Wyatt Tee Walker is an amazing unsung hero.
-He was the chief strategist and tactician for “Project C”, the detailed plan for confrontation with local police and city officials that was the heart of the first phase of the Birmingham Campaign in 1963 (made famous by photos of the firehoses and dogs being used against the young Birmingham protesters).
+He was the chief strategist and tactician for “Project C”, the detailed plan for confrontation with local police and city officials that is widely regarded as the blueprint for the Civil Rights Movement’s success in the South.
+Project C was the heart of the first phase of the Birmingham Campaign in 1963 (made famous by photos of the firehoses and dogs being used against the young Birmingham protesters).
 Walker meticulously researched protest targets, timed the walking distance from the 16th Street Baptist Church (the campaign’s headquarters) to the downtown area; surveyed the segregated lunch counters of department stores; and listed federal buildings as secondary targets should police block the protesters’ entrance into primary targets such as stores, libraries, and all-white churches.
 He ensured the campaign would receive national attention and build support for the cause.
 The events captured important national media attention and coverage and played a major role in the passage of the 1964 Civil Rights Act.
 He was also chief of staff for Dr. Martin Luther King, Jr., and in 1958 became an early board member of the Southern Christian Leadership Conference (SCLC).
 He helped found a Congress for Racial Equality (CORE) chapter in 1958.
 As executive director of the SCLC from 1960 to 1964, Walker helped to bring the group to national prominence.

 While in graduate school at Fisk, Mr. Barry was arrested several times while participating in the Nashville sit-ins to desegregate lunch counters and other Civil Rights Movement events.
 After graduating from Fisk, Mr. Barry continued to work in the Civil Rights Movement, focusing on the elimination of the racial segregation of bus passengers.
 In 1960 Mr. Barry was elected as the first chairman of the Student Nonviolent Coordinating Committee (SNCC).
 He would go on to win many elections to varying political posts.
 Marion Barry passed away in 2014.